 Sure, it can be tough to find the time to sit down with your laptop, sift through all of your footage, and edit together a great video.
 But when 54% of people say they’d like to see more videos from brands, ambitious brands know they need to find a way to meet the demand.

-In this article, you’ll get a quick feel for 20 of these awesome apps.
+In this article, you’ll get a quick feel for 20 of these awesome video editing apps.